Wind Chill Advisory issued for Eastern Glacier, Western Toole, and Central Pondera by NWS - NewsBreak

 Winter Weather Advisory issued for Bears Paw Mountains and Southern Blaine by NWS

-Effective: 2022-12-05 17:00:00 MST Expires: 2022-12-06 23:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Target Area: Bears Paw Mountains and Southern Blaine; East Glacier Park Region; Northern Blaine County WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 5 PM MONDAY TO 11 PM MST TUESDAY * WHAT...Snow expected.
-Total snow accumulations between 3 and 5 inches.
-Winds gusting as high as 45 mph. * WHERE...Bears Paw Mountains and Southern Blaine, East Glacier Park Region and Northern Blaine County. * WHEN...From 5 PM Monday to 11 PM MST Tuesday. * IMPACTS...Roads, and especially bridges and overpasses, will likely become slick and hazardous. * ADDITIONAL DETAILS...Areas of blowing snow could reduce visibility at times.
+Effective: 2022-12-05 17:00:00 MST Expires: 2022-12-06 23:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Target Area: Bears Paw Mountains and Southern Blaine; East Glacier Park Region; Northern Blaine County WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 5 PM THIS AFTERNOON TO 11 PM MST TUESDAY * WHAT...Snow expected.
+Total snow accumulations between 2 and 8 inches.
+Winds gusting as high as 50 mph on the Rocky Mountain Front could cause areas of blowing snow. * WHERE...Bears Paw Mountains and Southern Blaine, East Glacier Park Region and Northern Blaine County. * WHEN...From 5 PM this afternoon to 11 PM MST Tuesday. * IMPACTS...Roads, and especially bridges and overpasses, will likely become slick and hazardous. * ADDITIONAL DETAILS...Areas of snow could reduce visibility at times.

 Comments / 0